Deliverance: Legacy

 Following the film's release, Governor Jimmy Carter established a state film commission to encourage television and movie production in Georgia.
 The state has "become one of the top five production destinations in the U.S".
 Tourism increased to Rabun County by the tens of thousands after the film's release.
 By 2012, tourism was the largest source of revenue in the county, and rafting had developed as a $20 million industry in the region.
 Jon Voight's stunt double for this film, Claude Terry, later purchased equipment used in the movie from Warner Brothers.
 He founded a whitewater rafting adventure company on the Chattooga River, Southeastern Expeditions.
-Payson Kennedy, the stunt double for Ned Beatty, established the Nantahala Outdoor Center with his wife and Horace Holden along the Nantahala River in Swain County, North Carolina in 1972, the same year that Deliverance was released.
+Payson Kennedy, the stunt double for Ned Beatty, established the Nantahala Outdoor Center with his wife and Horace Holden along the Nantahala River in Swain County, North Carolina, in 1972, the same year that Deliverance was released.

+Filmmaker Bong Joon Ho has cited Deliverance as one of his top four favorite films.

+In 2025, The Hollywood Reporter listed Deliverance as having the best stunts of 1972.